arunsaiv/rate-limiter-patterns/README.md

 ```
 # requirements.txt
 ```
-(This will be updated as we add dependencies, currently only using built-in modules)
+(This will be need only if you are installing redis for distributed token bucket rate limiter)

 ---